yaser2us/dynamo/README.md

   };
 ```

-**Note:** extra props will be added to your component runtime by dynamo.
+**Note:** extra props will be added to your component runtime by *dynamo*.

-**Suggestion** we suggest to bind component without any container. later we have section to inject container for all components and types.
+**Suggestion**: we suggest to bind component without any container. later we have section to inject container for all components and types.

 *More details can be found at How to make existing component ready for dynamo.*